Circle Drive South Project, Canada

 The design and build contract was awarded to Graham Flatiron joint venture in March 2010.
 The preliminary design and project alignment of the bridge were carried out by Stantec Consulting.

-The design and build subcontract has been given to AECOM.
-The company, acting as lead designer, will be responsible for supplying design services to the new south bridge.
-The company will also render its services to railway, environmental site-remediation, and storm-water and noise-reduction wall facilities.
+The design and build subcontract was given to AECOM in 2010.
+The company, acting as lead designer, was responsible for supplying design services to the new south bridge.
+The company also renders its services to railway, environmental site-remediation, and storm-water and noise-reduction wall facilities.

 Financing

-The cost of the road project is estimated to be $288m.
-The funding will be provided by various government agencies: the Federal Government will contribute $96m, the Provincial Government $98.5m, the City of Saskatoon $93m and the Rural Municipality of Corman Park will fund $200,000.
+The cost of the road project was $300m.
+It was funded by various government agencies: the Federal Government contributed $96m, the Provincial Government $98.5m, the City of Saskatoon $100m and the Rural Municipality of Corman Park funded $200,000.

 After the bidding process, the Federal Government's contribution was slashed by $10m, as the winner's bid was well below the initial projected investment.

-The contractors have received around $48m for land acquisition, geotechnical and on-site planning.
+The contractors received around $48m for land acquisition, geotechnical and on-site planning.

 South Saskatchewan River bridge construction

 The new six-lane bridge over the South Saskatchewan River is an important part of the project.
-It will function as a bypass, helping improve traffic flow in Saskatoon's downtown core.
-It will also reduce traffic congestion on the Sid Buckwold Bridge.
+It functions as a bypass, helping improve traffic flow in Saskatoon’s downtown core.
+It also reduces traffic congestion on the Sid Buckwold Bridge.

-Based on current traffic modelling, the bridge is expected to serve 27,500 vehicles a day once the city population reaches 250,000 (population growth rate 2.8%).
-The third, high-speed river crossing will help reduce transit time for people and goods to and from the city.
+Based on current traffic modelling, the bridge is expected to serve 30,000 vehicles a day once the city population reaches 250,000 (population growth rate 2.8%).
+The third, high-speed river crossing helps reduce transit time for people and goods to and from the city.

-The Federal and provincial governments have allocated $86.5m for the construction of the bridge.
+The Federal and provincial governments allocated $86.5m for the construction of the bridge.